AWehenkel/UMNN/README.md

-# UMNN
+# MonotonicMaskedAutoregressiveFlow
-Implementation of Unrestricted Monotonic Neural Network and the related experiments.
+Implementation of MonotonicMaskedAutoregressiveFlow